amient/affinity/README.md

 # Design Goals

- - library for building stateful, scalable REST APIs
+ - library for building stateful, scalable Data APIs on top of streaming foundation
- - can be attached to stream-processing systems
+ - can be attached to stream-processing pipelines based around kafka and participate either as a producer/source or consumer/materializer of state
  - fault-tolerance build on top of a distributed-log
- - horizontally scalable
+ - horizontally scalable and fully asynchronous
  - zero-downtime possible

 # Architecture